marc2332/bliss/doc/docs/gs_presentation.md

 BLISS comes with a command line interface based on [ptpython](8).

-BLISS uses *session* concept to allow user to define a set of macros and devices to use in a particular circumstance (like alignment, specific hutch or specific experiment)
+BLISS uses the *session* concept to allow user to define a set of procedures and devices to use in a particular circumstance (like alignment, specific hutch or specific experiment)